K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 [^13]: Monthly” would apply where the Client has authorised a leveraged Portfolio.
 [^14]: For pension scheme Clients only.
 [^15]: Managers should only include where Clause 7.5 is used.
-[^16]: For pension scheme Clients only.
 [^17]: Only likely to be relevant to fixed income Managers.
 [^18]: For pension scheme Clients only.
 This reflects that, in the context of a pension scheme, the sponsoring employer usually participates in investment meetings and the development of investment strategy.
 This wording allows employers to do so without risking a technical breach of confidentiality requirements.
-[^19]: Note that the detail required by the UK version of the General Data Protection Regulation (Regulation (EU) 2016/679) as provided for under the Data Protection, Privacy and Electronic Communications (Amendments ETC) (EU Exit) Regulations 2019 must be included in the Manager’s website privacy policy.
 [^20]: Optional.
 Include if the Manager has given the correct marketing notice/opt-in or out to the relevant Client Contact at the time it collects their information.
 [^21]: Only include where Schedule 7 is used.
 [^22]: LCIA standard wording.
 Included to give the Manager optionality with respect to dispute resolution.